hneemann/Digital/README.md

 - Measurement graph to visualize signal states.
 - Single gate mode to analyse oscillations.
 - Analysis and synthesis of combinatorial and sequential circuits.
+- You can test your design by creating test cases and execute them.
-- Many examples: From a transmision gate D-flipflop to a complete (simple) MIPS-like processor.
+- Many examples: From a transmission gate D-flipflop to a complete (simple) MIPS-like processor.
 - Fast-run mode to perform a simulation without updating the HMI.
   A simple processor can be clocked at 3MHz.
-- Display of LST files when executing assembler programs within such a processor.
+- Displaying a LST file when executing assembler programs within such a processor.
 - Simple remote TCP interface to allow e.g. an assembler IDE to control the simulator.
 - SVG export of circuits, including a LaTeX-compatible SVG version (see [ctan](https://www.ctan.org/tex-archive/info/svg-inkscape))
 - No legacy code